 $32 per month for an 8 year old may seem like a lot, but remember that there needs to be enough for the child to divide it into savings, sharing, and spending.
 Also, as the allowance increases each year, so do the items that will now come out of their money, such as school supplies, clothing (start with inner and move to outer-wear), and gift giving.

-Discuss with your child, when he/she thinks would be the best day to receive it and remain consistent – put a reminder in your phone as your child shouldn’t have to ask for his/her allowance.
-Give the allowance in smaller denominations so it makes it easier to divide it up into the jars as soon as he/she receives it.
+Discuss with your child, when they think would be the best day to receive it and remain consistent – put a reminder in your phone as your child shouldn’t have to ask for his/her allowance.
+Give the allowance in smaller denominations so it makes it easier to divide it up into the jars as soon as they receive it.

 How Much For Each Jar?